andygarfield/nbt/README.md

 # nbt
-A Minecraft nbt decoder, encoder, and struct generator
+A Minecraft nbt decoder

-Everything is a work in progress right now.
-The plan is to provide a struct is to expose `Marshal()` and `Unmarshal()`, as well as provide a struct generator (modelled after [gojson](https://github.com/ChimeraCoder/gojson)), so that you don't have to spend a ton of time creating types.
+Decodes an NBT `io.Reader` into a struct.
+You have to explicitly set the struct currently, but I'm working on a struct generator to make things easier.